Abbazzabba/Raspberry-Pi-5-NAS/README.md

 # Steps

 ## Step 1 (Putting Together Raspberry Pi 5)
-- Due to using the Vilros Raspberry Pi 5 kit, my first step was to put my board together with the case and accessories I would need for the project.
+- The initial step involved assembling the Vilros Raspberry Pi 5 kit, including integrating the Raspberry Pi board with the provided case and connecting the necessary accessories essential for the successful execution of the project.

 ![kit](Images/RaspberryPi.png)

 ## Step 2 (Imaging MicroSD)
-- Install [Raspberry Pi Imager](https://www.raspberrypi.com/products/m2-hat-plus/), this will allow you to put Raspberry Pi OS Lite (64-bit) onto the microSD card
+- To begin, install the [Raspberry Pi Imager](https://www.raspberrypi.com/products/m2-hat-plus/) application on your computer.
+This tool facilitates the straightforward installation of operating system images onto microSD cards.
+Using Raspberry Pi Imager, select the Raspberry Pi OS Lite (64-bit) image from the available options and write it to your microSD card, preparing the card for use with your Raspberry Pi.

 ![Imager](Images/RaspberryPiImager.png)
-- Select the appropriate Raspberry Pi model, Raspberry Pi OS Lite (64-bit) is found in the category of other, then select the microSD card to load the software onto.
+- Begin by launching the Raspberry Pi OS Imager software.
+Within the application, first select the correct Raspberry Pi model to ensure compatibility with your hardware.
+For this project, choose the Raspberry Pi OS Lite (64-bit) image, which is located under the “Other” category in the operating system selection menu.
+This lightweight version is optimized for headless or minimal installations, ideal for running OpenMediaVault without unnecessary graphical overhead.

+- Next, carefully select the target microSD card from the list of available storage devices connected to your computer.
+This microSD card will serve as the primary boot medium for the Raspberry Pi.
+Verify that the selected microSD card has sufficient storage capacity and no important data remains, as the imaging process will overwrite all existing data on the card.

+- Once the OS image and target device are selected, proceed with writing the image onto the microSD card, which will prepare it for deployment in the Raspberry Pi 5 NAS build.

 ## Step 3 (Downloading Putty)
 - While there are several methods available to establish a secure shell (SSH) connection to the Raspberry Pi 5, in this setup we will use PuTTY as the chosen client for remote access and management.